-- If a team of at least five players is not present at the official start time, they will be granted a grace period of 10 minutes in which they will be able to still successfully field a team without penalty. - O In this instance, the game will begin as soon as enough eligible players (5) are present for both teams. - In the event that a team does not have enough players at the end of the 10 minute grace period, the game will be ruled a forfeit and the team without enough eligible players will be penalized with the loss. - Following the official start time, if the team ever falls below the required number of eligible players to field a team (5), they will forfeit the result. - Games consist of 40 total clock minutes. - Games are divided into four quarters, each consisting of 10 minutes.
-Quarter will end, but teams will not switch sides and game play will continue play from the current spot. - The game will use a running clock with the exception of the last two minutes of the second and fourth quarters. - Between halves, there will be a five minute intermission. - o In the event of overtime, there will be a three minute intermission prior to overtime starting. - There is no intermission between the 1st and 2nd or between the 3rd and 4th quarters.
-Teams must stay on the field and the teams do not switch direction (However teams do switch at half). - Each team has two 60 second and one 30 second time out per half. - o In the event of overtime, each team will be given one 30 second timeout per overtime period. - The game clock will be stopped for: - o Team timeouts - The clock will restart upon the next legal snap or kickoff. - Touchdowns or safeties
+- If a team of at least five players is not present at the official start time, they will be granted a grace period of 10 minutes in which they will be able to still successfully field a team without penalty. - In this instance, the game will begin as soon as enough eligible players (5) are present for both - In the event that a team does not have enough players at the end of the 10 minute grace period, the game will be ruled a forfeit and the team without enough eligible players will be penalized with the loss. - Following the official start time, if the team ever falls below the required number of eligible players to field a team (5), they will forfeit the result. - Games consist of 40 total clock minutes. - Games are divided into four quarters, each consisting of 10 minutes.
+Quarter will end, but teams will not switch sides at the end of the first and third quarters, and game play will continue play from the current spot. - The game will use a running clock with the exception of the last two minutes of the second and fourth quarters. - Officials are encouraged to notify teams when 5 minutes and 2 minutes are remaining in each quarter.
+They will also notify when 30 seconds are remaining in the 2nd and 4th quarter. (failure to do so will not change result of game.) - Between halves, there will be a five-minute intermission. - o In the event of overtime, there will be a three minute intermission prior to overtime starting. - There is no intermission between the 1st and 2nd or between the 3rd and 4th quarters.
+Teams must stay on the field and the teams do not switch direction (However teams do switch direction at half). - Each team has two 60 second and one 30 second time out per half. - o In the event of overtime, each team will be given one 30 second timeout per overtime period. - The game clock will be stopped for:

-- The clock will restart upon the next legal snap following the conversion attempt. - Delay of Game penalties. - o Referee's timeouts. - The clock will restart upon the referee's signal. - In addition to the stoppage discussed, within the last two minutes of the 2nd and 4th quarters, the game clock will be stopped for: - o An incomplete pass.
+- Team timeouts - The clock will restart upon the next legal snap or kickoff. - Touchdowns or safeties - The clock will restart upon the next legal snap following the conversion attempt. - Delay of Game penalties. - Referee's timeouts. - The clock will restart upon the referee's signal. - In addition to the stoppage discussed, within the last two minutes of the 2nd and 4th quarters, the game clock will be stopped for: - o An incomplete pass.
 Clock restarts on next legal snap. - o The ball carrier steps out-of-bounds.
 Clock restarts on next legal snap. - Any first down, including changes of possession, fair catches, and touchbacks.
-Clock restarts on next legal snap. - o Penalty and administration.
+Clock restarts on next legal snap. - Penalty and administration.
 Clock restarts on either official's signal or next legal snap, depending on the previous play.